wbleonard/atlas_cluster_automation/README.md

 ![Save API Key](https://raw.githubusercontent.com/wbleonard/atlas_cluster_automation/master/images/save_api_key.png)

 Let's limit who can use our API key by adding an access list.
 In our case, the API key is going to be used by a Trigger which is a component of Atlas App Services.
-You will find the list of IP addresses used by App Services in the documentation under [Firewall Configuration](https://www.mongodb.com/docs/atlas/app-services/security/?_ga=2.141120567.467587052.1654532140-1042404311.1621885569&_gac=1.123940344.1654536456.CjwKCAjwy_aUBhACEiwA2IHHQMNKPJhxelRKhOkjaFcX_en2YM5HUl6eDgj0T1jPp8LzU5SSyMT2vhoCuCYQAvD_BwE#firewall-configuration).
+You will find the list of IP addresses used by App Services in the documentation under [Firewall Configuration](https://www.mongodb.com/docs/atlas/app-services/security/network/#firewall-configuration).
 Note, each IP address must be added individually.
+Here's an idea you can vote for to get this addressed: [Ability to provide IP addresses as a list for Network Access](https://feedback.mongodb.com/forums/924145-atlas/suggestions/42721277-ability-to-provide-ip-addresses-as-a-list-for-netw)

 ![Add Access List Entry](https://raw.githubusercontent.com/wbleonard/atlas_cluster_automation/master/images/add_access_list_entry.png )